pierrelouys/PSP-StacklessPythonOSLibMOD/mdpages/osl.md

     - Parameters:
         - x, y: Coordinates where to draw the string.
         - string: The string to draw.
-    - Notes: This function is used for basic text rendering.
-The position (x, y) specifies where the text will appear on the screen, starting from the top-left corner.
-Text rendering is often used for debugging or displaying simple UI elements.
+    - Notes: Depending on the loaded font, it may support extended character sets, such as CP1252.
 - **`drawTextBox`**(x0, y0, x1, y1, string, format):
     - Description: Draws a text box with specified dimensions and text inside it.
+CP437 charset.
     - Parameters:
         - x0, y0: The top-left corner coordinates (integers).
         - x1, y1: The bottom-right corner coordinates (integers).